PEOPLE ASK US

 How do we worship?

 Starting Sunday, March 22nd we'll be worshiping together online.
 New Sunday Worship Services are posted Sunday mornings to our Facebook page and YouTube Channel.
 The services are recorded so you can listen to them at any time.
+We are also now worshiping live via Zoom - please contact the church office for information on how to join us there.

 Our service has a regularly repeating structure and follows the seasons of the larger Church.
 Ancient patterns and rhythms of worship allow us to experience the sacred, create a space for reflection, and offer solace.
 We hear scripture, embrace silence, confess and pray, lift our voices in psalm and song.
 We extend an open invitation to all during Holy Communion.
 Gluten free bread, grape juice, wine and an individual blessing are available each week.